Waranga Dam: Reservoir

-Distribution of the water

 Waranga Basin stores water flowing downstream from Lake Eildon as well as having a catchment area of its own.
 Waranga Basin supplies water to the Central Goulburn Irrigation Area and Rochester Irrigation Area.
 However, the Waranga Western Channel takes some of the water 180 km to Pyramid Hill and Boort.
-Goulburn–Murray Water is responsible for regulating the flow of water from the basin.

-Normally, only about three-quarters of the 432360 ML can be used in irrigation.
+Normally, approximately three-quarters of the reservoir's capacity can be used in irrigation.
 However, in 2002–03, an additional 90000 ML were pumped to the Goulburn Irrigation System to assist farmers experiencing severe drought.